Veterinary Diagnostic Imaging for Your Pet

 Greater Annapolis Veterinary Hospital also does digital dental radiographs as well as common, routine diagnostic images.
 We are experienced in doing radiographs on birds, pocket pets, and exotics as well as cats and dogs.

 Greater Annapolis Veterinary Hospital holds certification in the technique used to make radiographs of hips, elbows, and shoulders for all sizes of dogs.
 These special images can indicate if your dog is a good candidate for breeding.
 Specific positioning is very important, so we use general anesthesia to make sure your pet is immobile, safe, and has no anxiety.
-We electronically submit the digital images and paperwork to OFA and PennHIP.
+We electronically submit the digital images and paperwork to OFA.